How to Form Hamburger Patties

 Sometimes, you can actually form the hamburger patties and put them directly in the skillet or on the grill as you shape them.
 That’s good for about 3 or 4 burgers max.

-Move the Formed Patties to Storage
+Move the Formed Burger Patties to Storage

 If you’re making hamburger patties cooking much later or the next day, you’ll want to cover them so they don’t dry out.
 Plastic wrap or a food storage bag is great for that purpose.

-If you’re making these burger patties for longer term planning, they’re best for the freezer.
-If you used patty papers to separate them, all that you need is good covering to prevent freezer burn.
+After that, all you need is a good food storage covering to prevent freezer burn.
 If I’m doing storage for a month, I’ll put them in a marked plastic food storage bag.
 If I’m planning on longer, I’ll double bag them.

-Tips on Forming Hamburger Patties
+Tips on How To Form Burger Patties

-• The content ratio of 80/20 is 80% meat and 20% fat.
+The recommended common meat to fat ratio is 80/20.
+So, this content ratio of 80/20 is 80% meat and 20% fat.
 This is the middle road of ground beef for burgers.
-It has a modest amount of grease and shrinkage.
-The flavor is considered very good as a hamburger meat.
+Also, it has a modest amount of grease and shrinkage.
+In addition, the flavor is very good as a hamburger meat.

 Related Burger Articles and Recipes